letgrow-dev/customize-wp-head/README.md

-# Set custom head and body scripts
+# Wordpers plugin - Set custom head and body scripts

 This plugin allows for custom integrations by easily setting the head and body sections of your WordPress site.